 Four year degree; Bachelor of Science (BS)

-While technology is constantly changing, storytelling does not.
-Infused with Christian, Catholic, and Benedictine values, the Mass Communication bachelor’s program equips you not only with the with the skills and knowledge to understand and use the technology of today, but teaches a broad approach to storytelling that can be applied to future technologies.
+While technology is constantly changing, creating compelling and effective content does not.
+Infused with Christian, Catholic, and Benedictine values, the Mass Communication bachelor’s program equips you not only with the the skills and knowledge to understand and use the technology of today, but teaches a broad approach to content creation that can be applied to future technologies.

 Recent graduates of the University of Mary communication department are working for companies such as KFYR TV, Fox Sports, E!
 News, Country Music Television, National Public Radio, and Halogen TV.
 They shoot video for shows such as Monster Quest, and operate video and photography studios.
 Other University of Mary communication graduates: